 Consuming more than the recommended dosage may result in side effects being experienced, such as diarrhea, nausea and abdominal cramps.

-Magnesium can be found in many different whole foods, so make sure you are eating the following food sources:
+Magnesium can be found in many different whole foods and dark leafy greens, so make sure you are eating the following food sources:

 There are various types available, including the following: